 Not Ariane.
 I don’t think she has once been lost for words, or finds it difficult to describe what she feels.
 She is sassy and loud, furiously eloquent and startlingly outspoken, and dives headfirst into our interview; there is no need for the usual warm-up period.
 And this is her house.

 When I arrive, her husband Neil Garnett shows me in.
-Ariane is in construction gear and steel-toed boots scrubbing her hands at the kitchen sink after a long, hands-on day on-site at her latest build – her next home, which she announces she is calling “Pussy Galore”.
+Ariane is in construction gear and steel-toed boots scrubbing her hands at the kitchen sink after a long, hands-on day on-site at her latest build – her next home, which she is calling “Pussy Galore”.
 (Which I later find out is because its roof and garden will be covered in pussy willows… so it is more innocuous than it sounds… I guess).

 Within two minutes of our meeting she is telling me how much we have been conditioned to think we should build a house a particular way.
 She fervently hates bland, cookie cutter project homes even though she says they have their place in the market.
 “The West Australian public in particular have been brought up on a diet of project homes… everything has to be shiny and clean and smooth.
 Oh, I am so over perfection!”

 She says it is frustrating that many people consider resale value and what’s “expected” first and foremost when designing and building their family home.
 “You should build your house for the way you and your family like to live your lives, not the way everyone thinks you should live your life,” she says.
 “Design your house for your family.”

 With Pussy Galore, (Marimekko House is going to auction on June 21st) Ariane is again aiming to challenge traditional building ideas.
 She loathes that many people go for a mass-produced project homes because they believe it is their only build option.
 With her latest project, she is determined to challenge the opinion that great architecture does not necessarily have to come with an impossible price tag, and is taking a well-known display home and proving that one can build something truly bespoke and beautiful for the same price.